 #AT110: Help us promote Franklin’s unique location at Mile 110 by tagging photos you take while in town.

-Free Hiker Breakfast: The First Baptist Church of Franklin, NC (69 Iotla Street) provides a free hiker breakfast to A.T. hikers from March 14 – April 14 at 7:15.
+Free Hiker Breakfast: The First Baptist Church of Franklin, NC provides a free breakfast to A.T. hikers daily from March 14 – April 14 at 7:15am.
 All the pancakes and bacon you can eat.
 Van pickup available.
 In addition to the breakfast, the church offers to take a photo of each hiker and mail it to a friend or love one along with a note written by the hiker, leaving hikers with a full belly and fond Franklin memories.
 For more information call 828-369-9559.
 69 Iotla St, Franklin, NC 28734

-Hiker Shuttle: In addition to private party shuttles, Macon County Transit will provide a Monday through Friday shuttle, March 6 – May 25, for hikes at an affordable $3.00 fare per boarding.
+Hiker Shuttle: In addition to private party shuttles, Macon County Transit will provide a Monday through Friday shuttle, March 9 – May 29, for hikes at an affordable $5.00 fare per boarding.
 Hikers will be picked up at Winding Stair Gap and Rock Gap at the designated times below.
 In hikers need transportation back to the trail, they can call Macon County Transit at (828) 349-2222.

 Franklin’s A.T.
 Celebration Events

-Thru-Hiker Chow Down hosted by the Nantahala Hiking Club and/at the Lazy Hiker Brewing Company 12-3pm.
-Chili-dog lunch with home baked goods and fresh fruit to thru-hikers.
+Thru-Hiker Chow Down hosted by the Nantahala Hiking Club and Lazy Hiker Brewing Company.
+They will be serving a chili-dog lunch along with home baked goods and fresh fruit to thru-hikers.
 It’s a great opportunity for thru-hikers and NHC Club members to mingle.
-For more information call 828-369-1983 or visit the Lazy Hiker Brewing’s Facebook page.
-NHC and Lazy Hiker Brewing Company invite local residents to come and meet this year’s thru-hikers.
+For more information call 828-369-1983 or visit Lazy Hiker Brewing Co. on Facebook.

 Walking with Spring

 Macon County Public Library’s “Walking with Spring” series of films and programs complements Franklin’s AT 110 Trail Days Celebration.